 Building Health Care’s Future: A Prognosis

-Ask Lynn Banaszak Brusco what she does for a living and she’ll tell you she’s in economic development.
-That description applies even as she takes on the role of executive director of the Disruptive Health Technology Institute (DHTI) at Carnegie Mellon University.
+Ask Lynn M. Banaszak what she does for a living and she’ll tell you that she connects ideas and innovators to create solutions for wicked problems.
+That description applies as she takes on the role of executive director of the Disruptive Health Technology Institute (DHTI) at Carnegie Mellon University.
 DHTI aims to transform the affordability, accessibility, quality and simplicity of health care solutions.
 Is technology her answer for public health?
 For better diagnoses?
 For tracking complex patients?

 Artificial Intelligence: All the Rage, But Can Machines Save Medicaid Money?